Juan-Jones/blogsphere/content/blog/freelance-beginners-guide.md

 ### 12. Offer Freelance Writing Services

 If your're a newbie and have a way with words freelance writing is a good place to start.
 [Offering freelance writing services](/blog/offer-freelance-writing-services) can be a lucrative way to make money quickly.
 Whether you specialize in blog posts, articles, copywriting, or content marketing, businesses and publications are always in need of quality written content.
-Websites like {{< nofollow href="https://www.problogger.com" >}}Problogger{{< /nofollow >}}, {{< nofollow href="https://www.freelancewritingjobs.com" >}}FreelanceWritingJobs{{< /nofollow >}}, and Contena offer job listings and resources for freelance writers looking to find paid writing opportunities.
+Websites like (Problogger)[https://www.problogger.com], (FreelanceWritingJobs)[https://www.freelancewritingjobs.com], and Contena offer job listings and resources for freelance writers looking to find paid writing opportunities.

 ### 13. Find Freelance Websites and Opportunities that Align With Your Skills